-While some homeowners like to create an interior scheme from scratch, architectural features and prized collections are often the starting point for owners of period homes, and collectors of antiques and vintage.
-Using a single bold colour throughout can be overpowering.
-Instead, those passionate about the past are increasingly opting to use a variety of versatile neutral, tonal shades, such as whites, creams, greys and taupes, to keep their homes bright and create a clean backdrop to allow displays and features to stand out.
+While some homeowners like to create an interior scheme from scratch, architectural features and prized collections are often the starting point for owners of period homes, and collectors of antiques and vintage items.
+But using a single bold colour throughout can be overpowering.
+Instead, those passionate about the past are increasingly opting to use a variety of versatile neutral and tonal shades, such as whites, creams, greys and taupes, to keep their homes bright and create a clean backdrop to allow displays and features to stand out.

 ‘When choosing colours for a period home, think about the look that you wish to achieve.
 For an authentic scheme, research the style of the time.
 For instance, Victorians often teamed rich or muted olive greens with big pattern, such as flocks and damasks.
-Alternatively, bring the look up to date by mixing authentic period colours with contemporary furniture and accessories.’
-Stephen Percy-Robb, managing director of Craig & Rose
+Alternatively, bring the look up to date by mixing authentic period colours with contemporary furniture and accessories,’ says Stephen Percy-Robb, managing director of Craig & Rose.

 There are no set rules, and paint is increasingly used on ceilings, floors, furniture and architectural features to inject fun and originality.

 ‘The tone of neutral colours can be used to create the illusion of more space.
 Choose the best white paint for ceilings, but an off-white on walls to make smaller period homes feel a little larger.

 Warmer grey-whites are good for showing off favourite pieces of art, while creamy whites create a feeling of intimacy, along with the impression of lower walls — good in properties with high ceilings.
 For a traditional look, paint cornice work two shades lighter than the wall colour.’
 Cathryn Helsby, paint expert at Earthborn.

 Consider the room's orientation, too.
 Cooler colours will typically suit south- or west-facing rooms, while north- and east-facing rooms need warmer shades to make them feel inviting.
 Use our guide to decorating a north-facing room for tips.